Does going to a Pilates class fill you with fear?

 I’m unfit – as with starting any new exercise regime you take it all at your own pace, gradually increasing the level as you get fitter.
 We all start somewhere!

-Before you sign up for your class, give the teacher a call and tell them about your concerns, you know what you want to hear, you’ll know if it’s right for you.
+Before you sign up for your class, give the teacher a call and tell them about your fears about going to a class.
+They will talk you through their processes and what you need to do and bring.